On March 22, 2026, I rode VIA Rail through Georgetown and Milton to Aldershot on CN’s Halton Subdivision.

 I left Toronto in the evening and travelled overnight in coach class to Montreal (this train was cancelled soon afterwards).
 I then spent the day touring Montreal before catching the train to Halifax.

 In the early evening I caught The Ocean east on the 24 hour trip to Halifax.
-After a three course dinner in the dining car as we headed along the Saint Lawrence River, I settled into the dome car to watch the stars and sample the wine.
+After a three course dinner in the dining car as we headed along the Saint Lawrence River, I settled into the dome car to watch the stars.
+A fellow passenger and I bought a bottle of wine after dinner and shared it in the dome car as the train travelled through the darkness towards Halifax.

 In Halifax, I discovered that the Halifax Busker Festival was taking place on the waterfront.
 I spent the night in a hostel.
 The next morning I walked through the Halifax citadel before catching my noon train to take me home.